puppeteer/puppeteer/README.md

 ### puppeteer-core

-Since version 1.7.0 we publish a [`puppeteer-core`](https://www.npmjs.com/package/puppeteer-core) package: puppeteer that doesn't download Chromium by default.
+Since version 1.7.0 we publish the [`puppeteer-core`](https://www.npmjs.com/package/puppeteer-core) package, a version of Puppeteer that doesn't download Chromium by default.

 ```bash
 npm i puppeteer-core
 ```

-The intended usecase for `puppeteer-core` is to launch existing browser instance or connect to a remote one.
+`puppeteer-core` is intended to be a lightweight version of puppeteer for launching an existing browser installation or for connecting to a remote one.

 ### Usage